 7.2.4 any failure of or defect in other software or equipment with which Diffusion Cloud interfaces or with which Diffusion Cloud interacts or any fault or failure with the Customer’s utilities or connectivity.

-7.3 Subject to clause 13, PUSH’s sole obligation in respect of any breach of the warranties in clause 7.1 shall be to at PUSH’s option:
+7.3 Subject to clause 13, PUSH’s sole obligation in respect of any breach of the warranties in clause 7.1 shall be at PUSH’s option to:

 7.3.1 use reasonable commercial endeavours to obtain the necessary rights to enable it to grant the rights in clause 2 in the case of a breach of the warranty in clause 7.1.1;

 7.3.2 use reasonable endeavors to remedy any Defects in the case of a breach of the warranty in clause 7.1.2; or

 7.3.3 in either event, terminate the Agreement immediately by notice in writing to the Customer and refund any pre-paid Subscription Fee and Support Fees.

 7.4 The above clause 7.1 constitutes the only warranties and conditions provided by PUSH in respect of Diffusion Cloud.
 The obligations and liabilities of PUSH in the Agreement are in place of, and the Customer accordingly waives, in so far as it is permitted to do so by law, all implied warranties and conditions including, without limitation, any warranty of merchantability, satisfactory quality or fitness for a particular purpose whether or not any specific purpose has been notified to PUSH.

 7.5.1 Diffusion Cloud has not been produced to meet the Customer’s individual needs or specifications;

 7.5.2 Diffusion Cloud cannot and has not been tested in advance in every possible operating combination and environment; and